bobae0124/astep-fw/docs/markdown/index.md

 - Changes:
     - Firmware: Added Internal Pull-up to cold_resn and warm_resn to ensure Firmware is active on boot.
 This can be changed in the future, or the reset can be pulled-down externally, for example on the Beagle Board interface cape.
     - Software: Started adding API interface to open connection to CMOD, still untested, expect some fixes needed

+## Branch Naming and Meaning

+At the moment, the branching strategy is as following:

+- **main**: This is the officially up to date branch
+- **dev_xxx**: Dev branches for individual or institutions working on tests.
+Branch out of main and merge from main whenever possible.

+There are no official supported releases of Software or Hardware for now, so no associated tagging/branching strategy for now.